data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 ## Conclusion

 Congratulations!
-At this point in the book you've installed R and RStudio, explored the RStudio IDE, and even written some basic code.
+At this point in the book, you've installed R and RStudio, explored the RStudio IDE, and even written some basic code.
-At this point you're set up to either move on to [Chapter 6](#c06), where we'll do a deeper dive into projects, packages, and functions, and how those relate to your future data tasks.
+At this point, you're set up to either move on to [Chapter 6](#c06), where we'll do a deeper dive into projects, packages, and functions, and how those relate to your future data tasks.
 We will also introduce help documentation and some skills for when you're working with new or unfamiliar information.
 If that all sounds familiar to you already, you can jump ahead to a walkthrough of your choosing!